 |Alabama state sued over abortion bill

-Passions are running high in Alabama over the abortion bill.
-One of the biggest points of disagreement with the bill is that it contains no exceptions for incest and rape.
-President Donald Trump said he did not support the ban because of the lack of exceptions.
-The Alabama House of Representatives and the state Senate overwhelmingly rejected attempts to include those exceptions in the law.
-Alabama's governor said even after incest and rape, life is of the utmost importance.
-She said: "This legislation stands as a powerful testament…that every life is precious and that every life is a sacred gift from God."
-The two groups pushing for the law to be reversed said it was a "manmade public health emergency".
+Passions are high in Alabama.
+One of the biggest points of disagreement is that the bill contains no exceptions for incest and rape.
+President Donald Trump said he did not support the ban because of this lack.
+Alabama's House of Representatives and the state Senate rejected attempts to allow those exceptions.
+Alabama's governor said life was more important.
+She said the law was "a powerful testament…that every life is precious and…a sacred gift from God".
+The groups pushing for the law to be reversed said it was a "manmade public health emergency".